Services & Industries

 U.S. District Court, District of Colorado

-Parna is a partner at Tonkon Torp whose practice is focused on intellectual property, trademark registration and enforcement, and advising and litigating trademark portfolios for local, national, and international companies at all stages of growth.
+Parna is a partner at Tonkon Torp and Co-Chair of the firm’s Intellectual Property Practice Group.
+Her practice is focused on intellectual property, trademark registration and enforcement, and advising and litigating trademark portfolios for local, national, and international companies at all stages of growth.
 From clearance and prosecution to licensing and enforcement, her clients appreciate her comprehensive approach to protecting their intellectual property assets.

 Parna works closely with clients on the development of new brands and lines of business.
 She has particular expertise in the apparel, footwear, consumer products, food and beverage, cannabis, and education services industries.